kmusheer/multi-project-repo-cpp/BookshopManagementSystem/README.md

 > 📁 Folder: `mainWithFileManagment/`   ||  `v2_purchase_inventory`

 ### ✅ Features:

-- All Version 1 features
+* All Version 1 features
-- Buy a book
+* Buy a book
-- Quantity management (decrement on purchase)
+* Quantity management (decrement on purchase)
-- Inventory check (insufficient stock warning)
+* Inventory check (insufficient stock warning)
-- User prompts to confirm purchase
+* User prompts to confirm purchase
+* **Explicit save required** to persist changes

 ### 💡 Description:

 This version introduces an inventory system.
-Users can buy books, and the system keeps track of quantity.
-After each transaction, the file is updated with the new quantity.
+Users can buy books, and the system keeps track of quantities.
+However, changes made (such as purchases, deletions, or updates) are only reflected in the file **after the user explicitly chooses the "Save to File" option**.
+This allows users to make multiple operations before committing them to permanent storage.

 ---